 To request a sample copy or view summary of this report, click the link below:

 Fresh non-donor was the largest ART market procedure segment in 2014.
 The fact that fresh eggs and sperms increase the number of successful pregnancies is expected to drive segment growth over the forecast period.

-Grand View Research has segmented the assisted reproductive technology market on the basis of the procedure and region:
+Grand View Research has segmented the global assisted reproductive technology market based on procedure, type, end use, and region: